 Give yourself at least three days to explore the many attractions in the greater Hampton Roads area.

-- The Mariners’ Museum and Park– Over 150 watercraft from around are on display at this 550-acre park.
+The Mariners’ Museum and Park– Over 150 watercraft from around the world are on display at this 550-acre park.
 A conservation lab holds artifacts from the Civil War ironclad Monitor.
 Newport News

-- Nauticus– This interactive science and technology celebrates the region’s naval and maritime history.
-It features exhibits on the Navy and NOAA and also includes the Battleship Wisconsin and the Hampton Roads Naval Museum.
+Nauticus– This interactive science and technology museum celebrates the region’s naval and maritime history.
+It features exhibits on the Navy and NOAA, and also includes the Battleship Wisconsin and the Hampton Roads Naval Museum.
 Norfolk

-- The Virginia Aquarium & Marine Science Center– The aquarium features over 800,000 gallons of displays, including fresh and saltwater species.
-Get a discount on the Aerial Park Experience.
+The Virginia Aquarium & Marine Science Center– The aquarium features over 800,000 gallons of displays, including fresh and saltwater species.
 Virginia Beach

 Hampton Roads Parks and Gardens